-Suitable precautions had been put in place against the risk of fire in each of the four houses.
-Fire fighting equipment, emergency lighting and the fire alarm system in each of the houses were serviced at regular intervals by an external company.
-There were adequate means of escape from each house.
-A procedure for the safe evacuation of a resident from each of the houses, in the event of fire was prominently displayed.
+Suitable precautions had been put in place against the risk of fire.
+Fire fighting equipment, emergency lighting and the fire alarm system were serviced at regular intervals by an external company.
+There were adequate means of escape and a procedure for the safe evacuation of residents was prominently displayed.
+Fire drills involving residents had been completed at regular intervals and the centre was evacuated in a timely manner.